| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 ~ ~ ~ ~ ~ ~

-under the law, but under grace.
-Once again, there's the suggestion that the grace of God might give us a license to sin.
+the law, but under grace.
+Once again, there's the suggestion that

-Immediately, Paul responds with an emphatic "God forbid"!
+Immediately Paul responds with an

-obedience unto righteousness?"
+unto righteousness?"

-In times past, we were slaves,
+In times past, we were slaves, but now

-but now Christ has set us free.
+Christ has set us free.

-Should we return our old master?
+Should we return to our old master?

 Absolutely not!

-In fact we can not return to
+In fact, we cannot return to him,

-him, at least in the capacity of slaves.
+at least in the capacity of slaves.

-But unfortunately, we can return as willing servants.
+But, unfortunately, we can return

 Even though we have been rescued